Joseph Arthur Ankrah: Politics

-Ankrah became the head of the National Investment Bank after leaving the army.
-However, he became the Head of state and Chairman of the National Liberation Council after the 24 February 1966 coup.
+Following the leakage of information suggesting their involvement in a potential coup plot, Lieutenant-General Joseph Arthur Ankrah and Major General S.J.A.
+Otu were dismissed from the Ghana Army in July 1965 on suspicion of conspiracy against President Kwame Nkrumah.
+Ankrah subsequently entered the financial sector and was appointed Director of the National Investment Bank.

+After the 24 February 1966 coup d'état that overthrew Nkrumah, the coup leaders Emmanuel Kwasi Kotoka and Akwasi Afrifa invited Ankrah to serve as Chairman of the National Liberation Council (NLC) and Head of State of Ghana.
+Ankrah was Ghana's first military head of state, holding office from 24 February 1966 until his resignation in April 1969 amid a bribery scandal involving a Nigerian businessman, Arthur Nzeribe.

 In January 1967, he mediated between the warring factions of the Nigerian Civil War in Biafra.

 He was forced to resign as Chairman of the NLC and Head of State over a bribery scandal involving a Nigerian businessman.

 Sports

 Ankrah served as the first ever President of the Council of Patrons of Accra Hearts of Oak S.C. and steered the football club for a long period.

 Family

 In 1965 he married his third wife, Mildred Christina Akosiwor Fugar (12 June 1938 – 9 June 2005), in Accra.
 His son also went to Accra Academy.
 He had a daughter called Jackie Ankrah who is a broadcaster, songwriter and musician.
 He had several wives and 18 children.